ttinoco/PFNET/docs/start.rst

   make check
   sudo make install

-If raw parser is available, the environment variable ``RAW_PARSER`` should point to the root directory of that library.
+If raw parser is available, the library should be placed in the ``lib`` directory.

 .. _start_docs: